Goldshell LT5 vs Goldshell X6S

 Frequently Asked Questions

-Is the Goldshell LT5 or Goldshell X6S more profitable?
+Which makes more money, the Goldshell LT5 or the Goldshell X6S?

 At the current BTC price and a $0.10/kWh electricity rate, the Goldshell LT5 is more profitable at $-4.99/day compared to $-5.40/day for the Goldshell X6S.
 Profitability depends heavily on your electricity rate — use the selector above to calculate with your actual costs.